Info

 Famous 5:

-• What CEO do you follow? — Sarah Bird
+What CEO do you follow? — Kevin Plank, founder of Under Armour

-• If you could let your 20 year old self know one thing, what would it be? — Get comfortable with being uncomfortable
+If you could let your 20 year old self know one thing, what would it be? —“Be sure, with whatever you’re doing, that you can do it for five years.”

 Time Stamped Show Notes: